Don't worry, we have your answers below.

 First think about you?
 Are you regular height and weight, then look at regular canes.
 If your heavier than some, look for extra strength, if your extra tall, well.... look at the extra tall canes.
 If your a small size male or a petite woman, we have you covered too.

 You will see "weight Bearing and a number in lbs on most products.
-This refers to that full weight on the cane, so if your using your cane for mostly balance and some support, you likely need regular size canes.
+This refers to your full weight on the cane, so if your using your cane for mostly balance and support, you likely need regular size canes.

 If you really do need to lean hard or are heavy yourself, chose the Extra Strength products.
-Consult your doctor or therapist for advice as they will have a better idea how much of your weight will on the cane at any given time.
+Consult your doctor or therapist for advice as they will have a better idea how much of your weight will be on the cane shaft when supporting you, at any given time.

 Most of all, find a cane that suits your needs and personality.
 Style & fashionable canes are a wonderful accessory meant just for you.